• Skip to primary navigation

 • To make the buttercream, beat butter and powdered sugar until fluffy.

-• Add vanilla essence and continue beating until the buttercream is all light and fluffy.
+• Add vanilla extract and continue beating until the buttercream is all light and fluffy.
 Add milk if it appears too stiff.

 • Use a palette knife to spread a thin layer of buttercream on top of each cupcakes.